pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 ## Part 4 - Introduction to Jupyter Notebooks

-During the course of this, uh, course, you'll be completing your labs and final projects in the Jupyter notebook format.
+During the course of this, uh, course, you’ll be completing your labs and final projects in the Jupyter notebook format.
 A **Jupyter notebook** is a combination of executable code, formatted text, and raw data.

 A Jupyter notebook is, at its core, a bunch of *cells* on top of an interactive *kernel*.
 This explanation necessarily oversimplifies some things, but you can think of each notebook as having its own kernel that all of its cells can access and modify.
 So, for example, if you say `a = 123` in `Notebook1.ipynb`, any code cell within `Notebook1.ipynb` can see the value of `a`, but `Notebook2.ipynb` is unaware of the existence of the variable `a`.
-(For a counterexample, try clicking on the "Python 3" in the upper-right corner of a notebook once you're on JupyterHub.
+(For a counterexample, try clicking on the “Python 3” in the upper-right corner of a notebook once you’re on JupyterHub.
 Have fun.)

-The specific kernel we're using is an interactive version of Python 3 called IPython.
+The specific kernel we’re using is an interactive version of Python 3 called IPython.
 This naming convention holds; the default Ruby kernel for Jupyter is called IRuby, for example.
-Many programming languages (including Java) have interactive kernels for creating notebooks, but we'll be sticking to Python 3 for this course.
+Many programming languages (including Java) have interactive kernels for creating notebooks, but we’ll be sticking to Python 3 for this course.

 ### Cells

 Within the Jupyter notebook, there are three types of cells: code, Markdown, and raw.
 These cells can exist in any order within the notebook, and can be mixed and matched as you, the author, wish to do so.

-**Code cells** are the core of the Jupyter notebook's computation.
+**Code cells** are the core of the Jupyter notebook’s computation.
 They contain code that is run by the kernel.
 When you run a cell, any variables you assign are assigned for any code cell in the document, and any output your code produces is displayed directly below the cell.

 ![a sample code cell](img/scr1.png)